sidney-eliot/3d-artists-handbook/content/texture/baking.md

 ## Where to Bake
 Marmoset Toolbag yields the best bakes and has the best tools for troubleshooting bakes.
 Followed by Marmoset, Substance Painter also gives acceptable results.
 Stay away from most bakers that are integrated in 3D modeling software.
 Blender is a good example for that.
-It's possible to bake in it with some addons.
-But the results are so bad and the workflow is totaly unoptimized.
+It's possible to bake in it with some add-ons.
+But the results are so bad and the workflow is totally unoptimized.
 Don't bake in Blender if you care about your time and sanity.

 ## Reasons for Ambient Occlusion Maps Looking Bad
 - High poly mesh not high enough
 - Not enough samples
-- Play with ignore groups (located under every high object)
+- Adjust ignore groups (located under every high object)
 - Not enough AO rays
 - Not enough texture resolution
 - Bad preparation. [[baking-and-texturing-prep|Baking and Texturing Preparations]]